 - 1. Obligations of the United States, its agencies, and instrumentalities - 2.
 Direct Obligations of the State of Texas or its agencies - 3.
 Collateralized Mortgage Obligations ("CMOs") directly issued by a federal agency or instrumentality of the United States, the underlying security for which is guaranteed by an agency or instrumentality of the United States - 4.
-Other obligations, the principal and interest of which are unconditionally guaranteed or insured by, backed by the full faith and credit of, this state or the United States or their respective agencies and instrumentalities, including obligations that are fully guaranteed or insured by the Federal Deposit Insurance Corporation or by the explicit full faith and credit of the United States - Obligations of states, agencies, counties, cities, and other political subdivisions of any state rated as to investment quality of not less than A or its equivalent by a nationally recognized investment rating firm - 6.
-Depository certificates of deposit issued by a Texas depository institution and brokered certificate of deposit securities as permitted by Texas Public Funds Investment Act section 2256.010.
-Depository certificates of deposit must be guaranteed or insured by the Federal Deposit Insurance Corporation or its successor, and secured by obligations in a manner and amount as provided by law- and the Collateral Requirements of this Policy.
-Depository certificates of deposit may include spread products.
-Brokered certificates of deposit securities must be insured by the FDIC. - 7.
+Other obligations, the principal and interest of which are unconditionally guaranteed or insured by, backed by the full faith and credit of, this state or the United States or their respective agencies and instrumentalities, including obligations that are fully guaranteed or insured by the Federal Deposit Insurance Corporation or by the explicit full faith and credit of the United States - 5.
+Obligations of states, agencies, counties, cities, and other political subdivisions of any state rated as to investment quality of not less than A or its equivalent by a nationally recognized investment rating firm - 6.
+Certificates of deposit issued by a depository institution as permitted by Texas Public Funds Investment Act section 2256.010.
+Certificates of deposit must be guaranteed or insured by the Federal Deposit Insurance Corporation or its successor, and secured by obligations in a manner and amount as provided by law. - 7.
 Fully Collateralized Repurchase Agreements that are structured in compliance with the Public Funds Investment Act.
 A flexible repurchase agreement can be utilized for the investment of bond proceeds to meet projected cash outflows.
 Repurchase agreements must be: secured by a combination of cash and obligations of the United States or its agencies and instrumentalities; pledged to the City or held in the City's name; deposited at the same time the investment is made; and have a defined termination date.
 Flexible repurchase agreements (Flex-Repos) must be purchased through a primary government securities dealer, as defined by the Federal Reserve, or financial institutions doing business in this state.
 Flex-Repos may be utilized on new bond issues as deemed necessary and advantageous to the City.
 Repurchase Agreements will only be executed with counterparties that have signed a TBMA Tri-Party Repurchase Agreement with the City.